Student Housing Policies

 Residents shall make no alterations or structural additions to student housing facilities.
 This includes, but is not limited to, chin-up bars being installed in any doorway including closets, mounted televisions, and shelves.

-In compliance with fire safety standards, electrical cooking appliances with external heating elements or that produce large amounts of steam are not permitted in residence hall rooms (i.e. toasters, coffee pots, rice cookers, grills, Instant Pots etc.).
+In compliance with fire safety standards, electrical cooking appliances with external heating elements or that produce large amounts of steam are not permitted (i.e. toasters, coffee pots, rice cookers, grills, Instant Pots etc.).
 Space heaters and sun lamps are not permitted.
 The only microwaves approved in student rooms are those included in the “MicroFridge” (refrigerator/freezer/microwave) units rented by the approved campus vendor.
 “Microfridge” units must be plugged directly into the wall receptacle.

 Use of multi-plug adapters such as cube adapters, unfused plug strips, extension cords, or any other device not complying with the California Electrical Code are prohibited.